HapticFinance/docs/content/borrowers.md

 ## Loan health

 In the above example, if ETH/USD takes a sharp downturn and the underlying loan c-ratio falls below liquidation ratio(\*), the position becomes at risk of being liquidated.
 Under such circumstance, the protocol may partially sell the ETH deposited in order to pay back the outstanding loan, plus a liquidation fee(\*).
 As a result of a partial liquidation, the account c-ratio is restored and the loan stops being eligible for I/L compensation of the related liquidity position.
-In this scenario, the user could avoid being impacted by either depositing more collateral or reducing his LP position before the liquidation happens.
+In this scenario, the user could avoid being impacted by either depositing more collateral or reducing his LP position ahead of the liquidation.

 ## Liquidation